 If you’re filing your tax return in the United States using TurboTax for Students, you’ll be able to file your federal and state return for free if you only need simple 1040EZ or 1040A forms to file.
 You’ll also be able to claim Earned Income Tax Credit (EITC) for your college related expenses like textbooks and tuition, and once your done, you have to option of printing out a FAFSA-friendly view of your completed tax return.

 If you’re already investing your savings and earning income from stocks or other investments then, unfortunately, the student version of TurboTax won’t be enough to file your return and you’ll need to upgrade to one of the paid versions of TurboTax.
-However, you’ll still be able to get $20 off or so your purchase of TurboTax Online if you make it before the April 17th, 2017 tax deadline (it’s extended 2 days this year due to a weekend and federal holiday on the 15th and 16th).
+However, you’ll still be able to get $20 off or so your purchase of TurboTax Online if you make it before the April 15th, 2018 tax deadline.
 The good thing with all TurboTax Online version is that they are free to start; just create a TurboTax account, login, and begin working on your return.
 The software will automatically ask you to upgrade if you’ll need the extra forms or features – Then just pay at the end when your return is completed and you’re all ready to file.